BBeese/Interview-Prep/README.md

 - ACID: Atomocity, Consistency, Isolation, Durability
 - BASE: Basically Available, Soft-state, Eventual consistency

 ## SQL
+- Primary Key (PK) : a unique key, but there can be only one primary key
 - Unique Key (FK): Column/Group of columns that identify uniqueness in a row
-- Primary Key (PK) : a unique key, but there can be only one primary key
-- Foreign Key (FK) : Provides an association between data and 2 tables
+- Foreign Key (FK) : Provides an association between data and 2 tables Field that is a PK in another table.
-- Outer Join (Left, Right), Inner Join
+- Outer Join (Left, Right), Inner Join, Cross Join (Cartesian product; 1-4, 1-5, 1-6, 2-4, 2-5, 2-6, 3-4, 3-5, 3-6)

 ### Order of execution:
   1) FROM